 CTA: Save your seat

-We have another Grammarly example for you this time, for email CTA's, which I found pleasing.
+We have another Grammarly example in email CTAs for you this time.

-First, they start by asking an interesting joke to engage the reader with the email, which leads them to read the rest of the mail.
+First, they start by asking an engaging joke to engage the reader with the email, which leads them to read the rest of the mail.

-Then, they offer a BF offer for their premium plan after the joke.
+Then, they have an offer for their premium plan after the joke.

 CTA: Get Grammarly Premium

-So it's no surprise that brands are looking to Instagram as a new way to reach their target demographics, and it works!
+So it's no surprise that brands are taking Instagram as a new way to reach their target demographics, and it works!